 First, in the platform context, this classical view of the structure-forming and institutional effects of technology manifests as a technically mediated structuring and design of social action frameworks that both enable and channel the activities of a diverse range of users.
 This includes the given user interfaces and default settings of the platforms, which have an action-structuring effect by enabling certain activities and excluding or impeding others.
-The numerous features embedded in the platforms (such as Facebook's Reactions or Twitter's Trending button) can also be summarized as action-orienting and opinion-forming structural elements inscribed in technology.
+The numerous features embedded in the platforms (such as Facebook's Reactions or Twitter's Trending button) can also be summarised as action-orienting and opinion-forming structural elements inscribed in technology.
 In addition, Application Programming Interfaces (APIs) are used to integrate the web presences of countless third parties into the platforms' scope of action and to establish extensive links between the platforms and external websites, other platforms and apps.
-This has led to a systematic and large-scale embedding of external technical architectures and thus to a substantial expansion of the reach and social significance of the leading platforms on the internet.
-This phenomenon is described in the literature as "platformization": On the one hand, the structuring influence of individual platforms now extends well beyond their original domain and deep into the social web and shapes the scope of action of countless other actors.
-On the other hand, the integration of third parties enables platform operators to systematically tap into the off-platform data stocks and use them for their own data collection and analysis (Nieborg and Helmond 2019; Helmond 2015; Gerlitz and Helmond 2013).
+Facebook is a good example.
+An overwhelming number of external websites - e.g., of media organisations, political parties, social movements, public institutions, or companies, to name but a few - are linked to the social media platform via corresponding technical programs and features, thereby providing the internet group with high-quality additional data.
+This has led to a systematic and large-scale embedding of external technical architectures and thus to a substantial expansion of the reach and social significance of the leading platforms on the internet and is described in the literature as "platformisation."
+On the one hand, the structuring influence of individual platforms now extends well beyond their original domain and deep into the social web and shapes the scope of action of countless other actors.
+On the other hand, the integration of third parties enables platform operators to systematically tap into the off-platform data stocks and use them for their own data collection and analysis (Van Dijck 2020; Nieborg and Helmond 2019; Helmond 2015; Gerlitz and Helmond 2013).

-Secondly, these structure-building effects of technology are supplemented by approaches to a technically mediated institutionalization of social rules and regulation of social processes, which is implemented primarily through the use of algorithms and is referred to in the literature as algorithmic governance, algorithmic regulation or algorithmic content moderation (Gillespie 2014, 2016; Kitchin 2014; Just and Latzer 2017; Beer 2017; Yeung 2018; Katzenbach and Ulbricht 2019; Gorwa, Binns and Katzenbach 2020).
-Algorithms translate the social rules and norms that are valid on the platforms into technical instructions; monitor and sanction participants' activities; decide what is important and what is not, according to social relevance criteria inscribed in them; select, aggregate and rank information, news, videos or photos on this basis; structure private information and communication processes as well as public discourses; and constitute public spheres and communities that would not exist without them.
-With all this, algorithms essentially become the nucleus of a technically mediated framing, control and curation of social action on platforms.
+Second, these structure-building effects of technology are supplemented by approaches to a technically mediated institutionalisation of social rules and regulation of social processes, which is implemented primarily through the use of algorithms and referred to in the literature as algorithmic governance, algorithmic regulation, or algorithmic content moderation (Gillespie 2014, 2016; Kitchin 2014; Just and Latzer 2017; Beer 2017; Yeung 2018; Katzenbach and Ulbricht 2019; Gorwa et al. 2020).
+Algorithms translate the social rules and norms that are valid on the platforms into technical instructions; monitor and sanction participants' activities; decide what is important and what is not, according to social relevance criteria inscribed in them; select, aggregate, and rank information, news, videos, or photos on this basis; structure private information and communication processes as well as public discourses; and constitute public spheres and communities that would not exist without them.
+With all this, algorithms essentially become the nucleus of a technically mediated framing, control, and curation of social action on platforms.